How To Identify Causes of Electrical Circuit Failures

 Any suggestions or ideas as to problem would be so helpful.

-This electrical wiring question came from: C Ann, a Homeowner from KY
+This electrical wiring question came from: C Ann, a Homeowner from Kentucky.

 Thanks for your electrical wiring question C Ann.